 Importing or bringing tobacco into New Zealand.

 When you import or bring tobacco products into New Zealand, you must comply with New Zealand laws.
 You must pay all relevant taxes on your imported tobacco at the border.
+Further information on the amount of duty and GST payable on tobacco products can be found at Allowances and charges.
 There is a requirement by the Ministry of Health for all importers, exporters, manufacturers, distributors and retailers of regulated products (smoked tobacco, vaping, herbal smoking and smokeless tobacco products to keep accurate records relating to all of their regulated products.

 Permits are approved and issued by Customs.
 That means if you want to import any kind of tobacco product including as a gift, you will have to apply for a permit.
 You need to have the permit before you import the goods.
 If the goods arrive and you do not have a permit, the goods will be seized and destroyed.
 Permits are issued free of charge.

 You cannot receive any tobacco products, including leaf and refuse, through the international mail.
 This includes if you hold a permit.
 Tobacco must only be imported using a freight forwarder, the fast-freight courier system or as bulk sea or air cargo.
 You are still able to use New Zealand Post’s international courier service International Freight Services (IFS), but not their Express Mail Service (EMS) which is part of international mail.
 Any tobacco products imported using EMS will be seized and destroyed even if a permit is held.
 You need to make this clear when placing your order.

 Any tobacco products (including water-pipe tobacco), leaf or refuse imported without a permit will be seized and destroyed.
 Customs will send a written notice to importers confirming the seizure and destruction of the tobacco products, leaf and refuse.
 In the unlikely event of the product being seized and destroyed in error (for example, when the person had a valid permit to import), the importer will be entitled to compensation for the customs value of the products.